Russia’s Kirov-Class Nuclear-Powered Battlecruiser 'Has Outlived Its Usefulness'

-Summary and Key Points: The Kirov-class nuclear-powered battlecruiser, a relic of the Soviet era, has become obsolete in the modern naval battlespace dominated by anti-access/area-denial (A2/AD) technologies.
+Summary and Key Points: Russia’s Kirov-class nuclear-powered battlecruiser, a symbol of late Soviet naval power, has outlived its usefulness in the modern naval battlefield.

 Russia’s Kirov-class nuclear-powered battlecruiser dates back to the 1980s.
 A product of the late-stage Soviet empire, it was designed to be the main capital ship of the Soviet Navy.
 As of 2014, there is only one ship of this class, the Pyotr Velikiy, remains in service.
 While these vessels were once considered the symbol of Soviet naval power, they have been kept basically on life support by the Russian Federation.